 This is an example procedure for the two-level hierarchical NWDAF Architecture.
 In this procedure we suppose the 1st level NWDAF A supports Analytics ID1= "Abnormal behaviour" and Analytics ID2= "UE communication analytics".
 The 2nd level NWDAF b and d collocate with SMF1 of slice 1, while NWDAF b supports Analytics ID1, NWDAF d supports Analytics ID2.
 The 2nd level NWDAF c collocates with another SMF2 of slice 2, NWDAF c supports Analytics ID1.

-1. The 1st level NWDAF A registers to NRF using Analytics ID1 and Analytics ID2.
-2. The 2nd level NWDAF b registers to NWDAF A using Analytics ID1 and indicates it only serves SMF1 of slice 1; the 2nd level NWDAF c registers with NWDAF A using Analytics ID1 and indicates it only serves SMF2 of slice 2; the 2nd level NWDAF d registers with NWDAF A using Analytics ID2 and indicates it only serves SMF1 of slice 1.
+1. The 1st level NWDAF A may register to NRF using Analytics ID1 and Analytics ID2 first, then update its profile based on the registered information of 2nd level NWDAFs, i.e. updating the service area for a specific analytic ID after step 2; or, the 1st level NWDAF A may wait for the registrations from 2nd level NWDAFs, then register to the NRF by taking the registered information of 2nd level NWDAFs into account.
+2. The 2nd level NWDAF registers to NWDAF A by indicating the Analytics ID it serves and the associated NFs, e.g., the 2nd level NWDAF b registers to NWDAF A using Analytics ID1 and indicates it only serves SMF1 of slice 1; the 2nd level NWDAF c registers with NWDAF A using Analytics ID1 and indicates it only serves SMF2 of slice 2; the 2nd level NWDAF d registers with NWDAF A using Analytics ID2 and indicates it only serves SMF1 of slice 1.

+Alternatively, the 2nd level NWDAF can register to NRF by indicating the Analytics ID it serves and the associated NF ID(s).

 3. A NWDAF service consumer wants the analytics for Analytics ID1, so it sends the query to NRF with Analytics ID1.